Credit default swap: Risk

 In the future, in the event that regulatory reforms require that CDS be traded and settled via a central exchange/clearing house, such as ICE TCC, there will no longer be "counterparty risk", as the risk of the counterparty will be held with the central exchange/clearing house.

 As is true with other forms of over-the-counter derivatives, CDS might involve liquidity risk.
 If one or both parties to a CDS contract must post collateral (which is common), there can be margin calls requiring the posting of additional collateral.
 The required collateral is agreed on by the parties when the CDS is first issued.
 This margin amount may vary over the life of the CDS contract, if the market price of the CDS contract changes, or the credit rating of one of the parties changes.
 Many CDS contracts even require payment of an upfront fee (composed of "reset to par" and an "initial coupon.").

-Another kind of risk for the seller of credit default swaps is jump risk or jump-to-default risk.
+Another kind of risk for the seller of credit default swaps is jump risk or jump-to-default risk ("JTD risk").
 A seller of a CDS could be collecting monthly premiums with little expectation that the reference entity may default.
 A default creates a sudden obligation on the protection sellers to pay millions, if not billions, of dollars to protection buyers.
 This risk is not present in other over-the-counter derivatives.